raccoons-co/abstract-protobuf-plugin/README.md

 ___

-The multipart Java `CodeGenerator` processes the given compiler request and generates the Protobuf compiler response files using concrete generators that was added to it.
+The multipart Java `CodeGenerator` processes the given compiler request and generates the Protobuf compiler response files using a concrete generators that was added to it.
 These concrete generators are implementations of the `AbstractCodeGenerator`.

 ### Abstract Code Generator
 ___